publishing and producing the music of William Grosvenor Neil

-Love poem with a knife (2019) Nancy King, soprano, Livia Sellin, violin, Rob Nathanson, guitar, Helmut Jaspar, guitar
+Nancy King, soprano, Livia Sellin, violin, Rob Nathanson and Helmut Jasbar, guitars

 Commissioned by Robert and Mindy Nathanson